 Find out how to conquer Meat Liquor's infamous Triple Chili Challenge with tips from a successful challenger.
 Rated 4.5 out of 5 by our writers, here's an in-depth review of Meat Liquor N1.

 ‘Filth’ is probably the only word to describe Meat Liquor.
-Like all the ‘MEAT’ franchise, Meat Liquor N1 is tucked away in a discrete location in Islington.
+Like all the ‘MEAT’ franchises, Meat Liquor N1 is tucked away in a discrete location in Islington.
 It is not supposed to be a restaurant, but a temple, a cult and a fraternity where you sin without consequence.
 Meat Liquor is an antithesis to most restaurants, dotted along Upper Road between Angel and Islington.

 I’ve ventured to N1 numerous times.
 Summary of my gobsh*te below, you can treat it as gospel or utter excrement as I attempt to step into the shoes of pretentious food reviewers.
-Either way, you’ll fulfill your hunger at Meat Liquor, leave drunk and of satisfied despair.
+Either way, you’ll fulfil your hunger at Meat Liquor, leave drunk and of satisfied despair.
 You’d only wish for a confessional booth in the temples of Meat Liquor.
 Read on at your peril.

 Dead Hippie Burger (£9.50) – Double patty with dead hippie sauce with all the garnish.
 I usually alternate this with the green chili cheeseburger.
 The sauce itself is a secret, but generally tangy.
 A juicy burger all around.

 homemade blue cheese dip – a match made in heaven.
 Never head to Meat Liquor without ordering them...
 Having experienced the magic on the wings, it doesn’t seem to have the same chemistry on fries.
 I think the problem lies within the blue cheese.
 Meat Liquor crumbled it all over the chips, which made it all but too overwhelming.
 Also - cheese needs to be melted on chips (or fries, whichever continent you’re from), but it wasn’t.
 Would you have cheesy chips without melting cheese?
 Controversial.